pedalboard/pedalboard-hw/README.md

   Instead feedback is done with RGB Leds and an optional RGB LED Matrix readable from distance.
 - Modular Design:
   - The device can be used:
-     A. only for MIDI (Low Cost), including USB MIDI
+     1. only for MIDI (Low Cost), including USB MIDI
-     A. only for Audio
+     1. only for Audio
-     A. both for MIDI and Audio, communication between the modules is done via USB MIDI.
+     1. both for MIDI and Audio, communication between the modules is done via USB MIDI.
    - MIDI Moudule has independent microcontroller firmware with immediate startup
 - Maker friendly
   - No SMD soldering, only through hole components are used.